How to Purchase Your Books

 Do I need to buy ALL book titles recommended for my courses?

 Not necessarily.
 Check your online booklist to distinguish between titles that are required and those that are listed as optional.
 A careful review of the course syllabus can also help you determine the extent of the reading assigned or when a book will be used during the course.
-Uncertain how substantially a book will be used?
-Ask your professor or another student who has taken the class.
+You can also ask your professor about how often the book will be used.

 What's the best way to pay for my textbooks?